Apple sales and profit top estimates as hit from chip shortages eases | Business

 Apple sales and profit top estimates as hit from chip shortages eases

-Chief Financial Officer Luca Maestri said revenue growth will slow in the current quarter compared with the December quarter primarily due to less favorable foreign exchange rates and the different launch dates of products.
-Maestri told Reuters in an interview that supply constraints would decrease in the current quarter, ending in March.
+The four best-selling phones in urban China were all iPhone models, Apple said, as competitors struggled to manufacture rival offerings.
+It was the top-selling vendor in China for the first time in six years, research firm Counterpoint Research reported on Wednesday.
+Apple's growing sales of services such as music, TV and fitness subscriptions also are helping soften the blow of low device supply.
+The company said it now has 785 million paying subscribers across its at least seven subscription offerings, up by 40 million from last quarter and soothing investors concerned about slowing growth at rivals such as Netflix Inc .

-"The level of constraint will depend a lot on other companies, what will be the demand for chips from other companies and other industries.
-It's difficult for us to predict, so we try to focus on the short term," he said.
-With few rival phones debuting in the holiday shopping season, the iPhone 13, which started shipping days before the quarter began, led to worldwide phone sales revenue for Apple of $71.6 billion, a 9% increase from the 2020 holiday season that handily beat Wall Street targets, according to Refinitiv data.
+Even better, Apple Chief Financial Officer Luca Maestri told Reuters that easing chip shortages should mean less than $6 billion in lost revenue in the current quarter.
+But he declined to estimate further in the future.
+"The level of constraint will depend a lot on other companies, what will be the demand for chips from other companies and other industries," he said.

-Apple's smartphone market share in China reached a record 23% in the holiday quarter, when it was the top-selling vendor there for the first time in six years, research firm Counterpoint Research reported on Wednesday.
-The company's overall fiscal first-quarter revenue was $123.9 billion, 11% up from last year and higher than analysts' average estimate of $118.7 billion.
+The iPhone 13, which started shipping days before the quarter began, led to worldwide phone sales revenue for Apple of $71.6 billion, a 9% increase from the 2020 holiday season that handily beat Wall Street targets, according to Refinitiv data.
+Maestri attributed the sales bump to a record number of upgrades from older iPhones and double-digit growth in people switching from rivals.
+Apple's overall fiscal first-quarter revenue was $123.9 billion, 11% up from last year and higher than analysts' average estimate of $118.7 billion.
 Profit was $34.6 billion, or $2.10 per share, compared with analysts' expectations of $31 billion and $1.89 per share.

-The pandemic has accelerated adoption of digital tools for communication, learning and entertainment, powering Apple to blowout sales across each of the company's segments, including computers, accessories and tablets.
-Apple's services business, which covers paid apps such as Apple TV+, Apple Music and Apple Fitness, also has seen a big bump.
-Services revenue rose 24% to $19.5 billion, topping analysts' estimates of $18.6 billion.
-The company has 785 million paying subscribers across its offerings, an increase from 620 million a year ago and 745 million last quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)